-1. Smoke Alarm: What To Do When The Alarm Sounds 4
+1. Smoke Alarm: What To Do When The Alarm Sounds .5

-2. Carbon Monoxide Alarm: What To Do When The Alarm Sounds

-3. Other Alarm Visual And Audible Indicators 6
+2. Other Alarm Visual And Audible Indicators .6

-4. Troubleshooting Guide
+3. Troubleshooting Guide .7

-5. Introduction, Product Features And Specifications
+4. Introduction, Product Features And Specifications .8

-6. Limitations Of Smoke And Carbon Monoxide Alarms
+5. Limitations Of Smoke And Carbon Monoxide Alarms .8

-7. Recommended Locations For Smoke And Carbon Monoxide Alarms
+6. Recommended Locations For Smoke And Carbon Monoxide Alarms . .10

-8. Locations To Avoid
+7. Locations To Avoid .13

-9. Installation and Activation
+8. Alarm Installation .14

-10. Operation And Testing
+9. Operation And Testing .19

-11. Recognizing Nuisance Alarms
+10. Recognizing Nuisance Alarms .20

-12. Batteries
+11. Battery Information .21

+12. Permanently Disable Alarm / Discharge Battery (10 yr sealed battery models only) .23

+13. Carbon Monoxide Alarm: What To Do When The Alarm Sounds $\ .$.25

-13. General Carbon Monoxide (CO) Information
+14. General Carbon Monoxide (CO) Information .26

-14. Cleaning Your Alarm
+15. Cleaning Your Alarm .28

-15. Good Safety Habits
+16. Good Safety Habits .29

-16. Service And Warranty
+17. Service And Warranty .31

-1. Smoke Alarm: What To Do When The Alarm Sounds.
+1. Smoke Alarm: What To Do When The Alarm Sounds

-The smoke alarm pattern is three long beeps with voice "Fire!
-Feu!," a 1.5 second pause, and three long beeps repeating.
-The red LED blinks in time with the alarm pattern.
+The smoke alarm pattern is three long beeps with voice "Fire!" (voice models only), a 1.5 second pause, and three long beeps repeating.
+The red LED blinks in time with the alarm pattern only on the alarm(s) that detected the hazard (initiating alarm).

 The smoke alarm takes precedence when both smoke and carbon monoxide are present.
+(Only combination smoke/CO models detect carbon monoxide.)

 - Alert small children in the home as well as anyone else that might have difficulty recognizing the importance of the alarm sounding or that might have difficulty leaving the area without help. - Plan two ways out!
 Leave immediately by your escape plan.
-Don't waste time getting dressed or picking up valuables - While leaving, don't open any inside door without first feeling its surface.
+Don't waste time getting dressed or picking up valuables. - While leaving, don't open any inside door without first feeling its surface.
 If hot, or if you see smoke seeping through cracks, don't open that door!
 Instead, use your alternate exit.
 If the inside of the door is cool, place your shoulder against it, open it slightly and be ready to slam it shut if heat and smoke rush in. - If the escape route requires you to go through smoke, stay close to the floor where the air is cleaner.
 Crawl if necessary, and breathe shallowly through a cloth, wet if possible. - Once outside, go to your selected meeting place and make sure everyone is there. - Call the fire department or 911 from your cell phone outside, or from your neighbour's home-not from yours! - Don't return to your home until the fire officials say that it is all right to do so.